dibrale/webui_autonomics/README.md

 ## Installation

-1. Make a new directory under text-generation-webui/extensions (eg.: text-generation-webui/extensions/webui-autonomics).
+1. Make a new directory under text-generation-webui/extensions (eg.: text-generation-webui/extensions/autonomics).
 2. Copy *script.py* from this repository into the new directory.
-3. Start `server.py` with the `--extensions webui-autonomics` flag.
+3. Start `server.py` with the `--extensions autonomics` flag.
 4. The extension will download *DistilRoBERTa* to run it locally, and will then be ready for use.
 It will proceed to create the text-generation-webui/parameter_ranges/ directory if it is not present, as well as the files Autonomic_Buffer_A.txt and Autonomic_Buffer_B.txt in the text-generation-webui/presets/ directory when it performs parameter updates.

 ## Usage